A Guide to Fundraising for Gender Confirmation Surgery Costs

 Use photos and videos

 Another way to make your story feel more personal—and to increase donations—is to use plenty of photos and video.
 Compelling images also help other people share and tell your story through social media.
-In addition to using photos and video on your fundraiser page, be sure to include them in the updates you post for donors throughout your campaign.
+In addition to using photos and video on your fundraiser page, be sure to include them in the updates you post for donors throughout your gender confirmation surgery fundraiser.